Lansdowne Bank

 Lansdowne Bank, sometimes called Landsdowne Bank, is an extensive submerged bank located between the main island of New Caledonia and the Chesterfield Islands, in the easternmost part of the Coral Sea.
 It covers an area of 4,300 km2, making it one of the largest banks of the world, has general depths of 60 to 80 m, and a largely sandy bottom.
 Two reefs mark the shallowest spots of the bank, but they are still submerged at low tide.

 Fairway Ridge, also called Fairway Plateau, is a submarine feature shown on some maps in that area.
 The Lansdowne Bank area marked is far larger than Fairway Plateau, but there are smaller, unnamed plateaus nearby.
-The Lansdowne Bank area, shown at the northeastern end of Lord Howe Rise, is separated from New Caledonia by New Caledonia Basin and Fairway Basin.
+The Lansdowne Bank area, shown at the northeastern end of Lord Howe Rise, is separated from New Caledonia by the northern New Caledonia Trough.

 Nereus Reef

 Nereus Reef is at the northern end of Lansdowne Bank.
 Its given position of 20°07′S 160°28′E is doubtful.
 Nereus Reef has the least depth of the bank, with 3.7 m.
 A shoal with a depth of 16 m is 14 mi west-northwest of Nereus Reef.